marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/cos.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: COS, DCOS, CCOS, ZCOS, CDCOS, trigonometric function, cosine, cosine

 .. _cos:

-.. index:: COS

-.. index:: DCOS

-.. index:: CCOS

-.. index:: ZCOS

-.. index:: CDCOS

-.. index:: trigonometric function, cosine

-.. index:: cosine

 COS --- Cosine function
 ***********************